Jahia/provisioning-tutorials/README.md

 ## Get started

 Ready to get started?
-If you're new to Jahia with Docker, you should being with the [first tutorial](./00-start-jahia/).
+If you're new to Jahia with Docker, you should begin with the [first tutorial](./00-start-jahia/).

 ## Documentation